Investing in a Successful Life

-Five years after Aimen Shaaban, MD, arrived to lead The Chicago Institute of Fetal Health, Lurie Children’s is in the top five hospitals nationally for fetal medicine.
+Five years after Aimen Shaaban, MD, arrived to lead The Chicago Institute for Fetal Health, Lurie Children’s is in the top five hospitals nationally for fetal medicine.
 Hear how he and his team work for healthy beginnings in life, and his big plans for the future.

 Q: What inspires you most about your work?

 A: It’s the families who give us their hearts and trust us along the way.
 That’s the foundation that allows us to bring in the next family and care for them better and better.
 They are our inspiration.